-Geographic distance — living at a distance or in another state from their loved one — is often cited by family members as a reason for delaying a move of their loved one to an assisted living community.
+Family members often cite living at a distance or in another state from their loved one as a reason for delaying a move of their loved one to an assisted living community.
 A recent study by AARP and the National Alliance for Caregiving showed that 15% of family caregivers live one or more hours away from their care recipient.
 Living at a distance poses extra challenges to those searching for assisted living, adding stress and making logistics and timing difficult.

-Possible Solutions: First, be honest with yourself about your own feelings and why the delay is occurring.
+Possible Solutions: First, be honest about your feelings and why the delay is occurring.
 Think realistically about what will happen if you do nothing about their situation versus what will happen if they move to assisted living.
-Don’t be afraid to seek help from a counselor, friend, or support group and…don’t forget to involve your loved ones when it’s time to make a decision.
-Just don’t put it off forever.
-If it’s pre-existing family conflicts getting in the way, remember that the focus should be on the welfare of your loved one and set a good example by trying your best to rise above sibling rivalries and making sure everyone’s viewpoints are heard.
+Don't be afraid to seek help from a counselor, friend, or support group, and…don't forget to involve your loved ones when it's time to make a decision.
+Just don't put it off forever.
+If pre-existing family conflicts get in the way, remember that the focus should be on the welfare of your loved one and set a good example by trying your best to rise above sibling rivalries and making sure everyone's viewpoints are heard.

 In the aforementioned study, the greatest number (27%) said that their top reason for putting off the move to assisted living was to allow them to do more research - from calling communities to driving by the property to looking at websites.
 Families often worry about the ratings of the community and about what the community offers residents.

-Possible Solutions: Researching assisted living care can seem daunting, but there are numerous resources available for families to utilize in evaluating specific communities as well as different types of care.
+Possible Solutions: Researching assisted living care can seem daunting, but there are numerous resources available for families to evaluate specific communities and different types of care.
 In the Eau Claire area, a very helpful resource is the Eau Claire County Aging & Disability Resource Center (ADRC).
-Their counselors can provide you with excellent advice and insight into the various assisted living communities available nearby.
+Their counselors can provide excellent advice and insight into the various assisted living communities nearby.
 The key is taking that first step toward seeking out help.

 Possible Solution: An important fact to remember is to check what is included in the monthly cost of assisted living.
-In many cases, amenities such as housekeeping, meals, utilities, etc. are included.
-The key is understanding what the costs mean and what value you are getting for your money.
+Amenities such as housekeeping, meals, utilities, etc. are included in many cases.
+The key is understanding the costs and value you are getting for your money.

 There are a number of specific reasons why a loved one might be reluctant or even afraid to move into senior living.
-They may worry about losing their independence, they may fear that others won’t care for them properly, or they may worry about being bored.
-They may not feel they need to be in a “nursing home,” or they may be attached to their current home or pets and be understandably reluctant to consider the idea of parting with treasured possessions and memories in order to move into a smaller space.
+They may worry about losing their independence, fear that others won't care for them properly, or worry about boredom.
+They may not feel they need to be in a "nursing home," or they may be attached to their current home or pets and be understandably reluctant to consider the idea of parting with treasured possessions and memories in order to move into a smaller space.

 While these aren't the only reasons families delay a move to assisted living, they are definitely some of the most common.
 Being prepared and having realistic expectations will help you avoid potential roadblocks.